-Sanders and Buttigieg face barrage of attacks at Democratic presidential debate
+Iowa wins put Buttigieg, Sanders at center of criticism at Democratic debate

 “This is a long race.
 I took a hit in Iowa, and I’ll probably take a hit here,” he said.

-Sanders, who has called for a political revolution that will attract new voters, said “the way to beat Trump is by having the largest voter turnout in the history of this country.”

-He said he could appeal to working class voters who have given up on the political process “because they don’t believe anybody is hearing their pain, perceiving their pain, feeling their pain.
-And we’ve got to bring young people into the political process.”
+“Stand up and clap for Vindman,” Biden said, encouraging a standing ovation in the debate hall.

+Klobuchar praised Republican U.S. Senator Mitt Romney and Democratic U.S. Senator Doug Jones of conservative Alabama for having the “courage” to vote to convict.

-Notably absent from the debate was Michael Bloomberg, a billionaire former New York mayor, who is not competing in New Hampshire but has been assembling a formidable campaign operation in later voting states.
-Although Bloomberg has been ascending in national polls, he has been funding his own campaign and not taking donations, so he failed to meet the donations criteria for the debate.
+Notably absent from the debate was Michael Bloomberg, a billionaire former New York mayor, who is not competing in New Hampshire but has been assembling a formidable operation in later voting states.

+He has been funding his own campaign and not taking donations, so he failed to meet the donations criteria for the debate.
+The Democratic National Committee dropped the donor requirement for the next debate in Nevada, however, possibly opening the door for Bloomberg.

-Reporting by James Oliphant; Additional reporting by Michael Martina; Writing by John Whitesides; Editing by Caroline Stauffer, Peter Cooney and Sonya Hepinstall
+Reporting by James Oliphant; Additional reporting by Michael Martina; Writing by John Whitesides; Editing by Soyoung Kim and Sonya Hepinstall